mozilla/MozDef/README.md

 Status:
 --------
-MozDef is in early proof of concept phases at Mozilla.
+MozDef is in production at Mozilla where we are using it to process over 300 million events per day.

 DOCS:
 -----